substrait-io/substrait-java/ci/release/README.md

 #### 1. What will be happened if I merge something on `main` branch and finalize with errors?

-CICD has a token configure with granted access to create issues as needed:
+The CI process will automatically create a Github issue to track the failure.

 ```shell
 [10:30:55 PM] [semantic-release] [@semantic-release/github] › ℹ  Created issue #3: https://github.com/substrait/sustrait-java/issues/3.